resilar/crchack/README.md

-**crchack** is a public domain tool to force CRC checksums to arbitrarily chosen values.
-The main advantage over existing CRC alteration tools is the ability to obtain the desired checksum by changing non-contiguous input bits. crchack supports all commonly used CRC algorithms as well as any custom parameters.
+**crchack** is a public domain tool to force CRC checksums of input messages to arbitrarily chosen values.
+The main advantage over existing CRC alteration tools is the ability to obtain the target checksum by changing non-contiguous input bits.
+Furthermore, crchack supports *all* CRC algorithms including custom CRC parameters. crchack is also an arbitrary-precision CRC calculator.

 - [Usage](#usage)
 - [Examples](#examples)